packit/packit.dev/posts/project-mycorrhiza/index.md

 ### Fedora packaging ecosystem

-There is a lot of packages out there that ships in Fedora, be it through Copr repositories or official Fedora repositories.
+There is a lot of packages out there that ships in Fedora, be it through [Copr](https://copr.fedorainfracloud.org/) repositories or official Fedora repositories.
+For products that ship downstream there is also a downstream release automation!
 But what they most have in common is a continuous integration workflow to ensure that they can release whenever they want.
 Although Packit helps with this tremendously, it's only an orchestrator to make the process easier and more automated.